How Research Helped Save My Life

 By: Billy Lyman

-The Children’s Heart Foundation is a 501 (c)(3) organization on whose board I serve and whose goal is to bring health, hope, and happiness to children impacted by congenital heart defects (CHDs), the #1 birth defect in the United States.
-We accomplish this goal by funding the most promising research to advance the diagnosis, treatment, and prevention of CHDs, including funding more than $11.1 million in research since The Children’s Heart Foundation’s inception.
+The Children’s Heart Foundation is an organization I volunteer for whose goal is to bring health, hope, and happiness to children impacted by congenital heart defects (CHDs), the #1 birth defect in the United States.
+We accomplish this goal by funding the most promising research to advance the diagnosis, treatment, and prevention of CHDs.

-Although my board service certainly commits me to the mission of the CHF, I am also committed for another reason very close to my heart -- I myself was one of those children born with a CHD.
+Although volunteering certainly commits me to the mission of the The Children's Heart Foundation, I am also committed for another reason very close to my heart -- I myself was one of those children born with a CHD.

 I was born with a CHD called moderate-to-severe pulmonary stenosis, which in layman’s terms, basically means I have a narrowed and weak valve in the side of my heart where the blood comes back from the rest of my body and is sent to the lungs.
 I also was born with conditions called situs inversus and dextrocardia, which means that not only is my heart on the right side of my body, but all of the other organs in my body are also flipped (liver is on the left side, stomach is on the right side, etc. etc.).